anetczuk/BluetoothGattMitm/README.md

 ## Bluetooth GATT Man In The Middle

-This is console application allowing listening and intercepting Bluetooth GATT protocol of certain service.
+This is console application allowing listening and intercepting Bluetooth GATT/LE protocol of certain service.
 Typical use case is listening messages between some Bluetooth device and client application when communication protocol is unknown.